-Follow below steps to create your own digital certificate:
+Follow the below steps to create your own digital certificate.

-I have used password “changeit” for keystore and key but you can use whatever you want.
+I have used the password “changeit” for Keystore and key but you can use whatever you want.

-Now our digital certificate is ready and next step is to enable HTTPS communication port in tomcat and set it to use our digital certificate for providing SSL support.
+Now our digital certificate is ready and the next step is to enable HTTPS communication port in Tomcat and set it to use our digital certificate for providing SSL support.